- On April 10, 2019

 - Price range: $$$$

 Where to find the best restaurants near Colosseum, Rome?

 Celio and Monti are the two main neighbourhoods in Colosseo area.
 They both have an excellent selection of places to eat near the Colosseum Rome.
 Whether it be lunch, dinner, a gelato or a quick bite.

 What you can eat in one of the best Restaurants near Colosseum, Rome

 Any Roman will agree that before your main course try a fritti: a deep fried goodie.
 Try a fried rice ball with ragu and mozzarella known as a suppli or a deep fried mozzarella stuffed zucchini flower.
 Every Italian region has a preferred street food and Rome worships the pizza slice, keeping the pairings simple by using fresh ingredients like tomato, parsley, sea salt and rosemary.

-Conclusion to the best restaurants near the Colosseum Rome
+Conclusion to the places to eat near the Colosseum Rome

 A visit to the Colosseum will take around three hours so don’t arrive hungry.
 Whether you want five Michelin star dining, contemporary cocktails or rustic family cuisine Rome can offer it.

 In the Colosseum area, you will find a large choice of the best restaurants in Rome.
+You can also check our article about the 11 Best Bars near the Colosseum if you just want to have a drink.
 Wherever you decide to eat whilst visiting the Colosseum in Rome, enjoy bella Roma!